Irv Goode: Professional career

-The St. Louis Cardinals drafted Goode in the first round of the 1962 NFL draft.
+The St. Louis Cardinals drafted Goode 12th overall in the first round of the 1962 NFL draft.
 He was also drafted by the Dallas Texans (which became the Kansas City Chiefs) of the American Football League in the fourth round of the 1962 AFL draft.
 Goode chose to play for the Cardinals, but the Texans went to court in an effort to force Goode to play for the Texans; with a judge ultimately ruling in the Cardinals' favor.

 The Cardinals drafted Goode as a center, but injury and circumstances led them to play Bob DeMarco at center during training camp in 1962, while moving Goode to starting offensive tackle.
 He was the 1962 Cardinals Rookie of the Year.

 During his NFL career, Goode would start at tackle and guard (principally playing guard), was a long snapper, and also served as a backup center.
 He spent his first two seasons at left tackle, and then was moved to left guard.
 He was named to the Pro Bowl team in 1964 and 1967.
 In 1967, three other offensive lineman from the Cardinals, Bob DeMarco (center), Ken Gray (right guard), and Ernie McMillan (right tackle), along with Cardinals Hall of Fame tight end Jackie Smith, were all selected to the Pro Bowl.
 During the 1960s, Goode and his linemates (including left tackle Bob Reynolds) were selected to a total of 18 Pro Bowls.
 He played for the Cardinals from 1962 to 1971.

 He was traded to the Buffalo Bills before the 1972 season in exchange for guard Joe O'Donnell, after a contract dispute with the Cardinals.
 Goode missed the entire 1972 season after suffering a knee injury during the preseason.
 He was traded to the Miami Dolphins before the 1973 season in exchange for defensive tackle Mike Kadish, who had been Miami's first round draft pick the prior season.
 He served as the Dolphins long snapper for field goals and extra points, as well as a backup offensive lineman, for the Dolphins Super Bowl VIII champion team in 1973.
 After receiving little playing time in 1974, Goode retired prior to the 1975 season.